 The two active gages include one gage on the Cuyama River downstream of the Basin (ID #11136800), which is located just upstream of Lake Twitchell.
 This gage has 58 recorded years of streamflow measurements from 1959 to 2017.
-The other active gage is south of the city of Ventucopa along Santa Barbara Canyon Creek (ID #11136600) and has seven recorded years of streamflow measurements ranging from 2010 to 2017. and another gage downstream of the watershed but above Twitchell reservoir on the Cuyama River.
-Although neither of these stream gages is located within the Cuyama Basin, they can be used to monitor the inflow and outflow of surface water through the Basin.
+The other active gage is south of the city of Ventucopa along Santa Barbara Canyon Creek (ID #11136600) and has seven recorded years of streamflow measurements ranging from 2010 to 2017.
+Although neither of these stream gages provide a comprehensive picture of surface water flows in the Cuyama Basin, they can be used to help monitor the inflow and outflow of surface water through the Basin.